 Disability Insurance Is a Major Benefit

 As an employer, next time you have the chance to offer disability insurance, you may want to seriously consider it.
-Especially when you consider that 62 percent of employees are looking towards their employees for more help in financial security through the employer’s benefits package.
+Especially when you consider that 62 percent of employees are looking towards their employers for more help in financial security through the employer’s benefits package.

 If you need more reasons to offer a disability insurance benefit, download your complimentary infographic here.